rocky-linux/documentation/docs/books/web_services/021-web-servers-apache.md

 #### File permissions

 As a general security rule, web server content must not belong to the process running the server.
-In our case, the files should not belong to the `apache` user and group, since it has write access to the folders.
+In our case, the files should not belong to the `apache` user and group since it has written access to the folders.

-You assign the contents to the unprivileged user or to the root user and the associated group.
+You assign the contents to the unprivileged user, the root user, and the associated group.
 Incidentally, you also take the opportunity to restrict the group's access rights.

 ```bash
 cd /var/www/html